GILBERT, Ariz. — The pads were popping at Perry High School on Tuesday, but not as loud as they usually do.

 "The days I've been out for practice, I've just been trying to work outside.
 Just trying to get ready for the next time I come back," sophomore defensive lineman Everett Watson said.

-Watson broke his prosthetic foot in last week's game against Williams Field.
+Watson broke his prosthetic foot in a game against Williams Field.

 "I was trying to push this guy and then my leg just started to get lighter," Watson said.